Prefix

 A prefix is an affix which is placed before the stem of a word.
+Particularly in the study of languages, a prefix is also called a preformative, because it alters the form of the word to which it is affixed.

+Prefixes, like other affixes, can be either inflectional, creating a new form of a word with the same basic meaning and same lexical category, or derivational, creating a new word with a new semantic meaning and sometimes also a different lexical category.
+Prefixes, like all affixes, are usually bound morphemes.

-Adding it to the beginning of one word changes it into another word.
+English has no inflectional prefixes, using only suffixes for that purpose.
+Adding a prefix to the beginning of an English word changes it to a different word.
 For example, when the prefix un- is added to the word happy, it creates the word unhappy.
-Particularly in the study of languages, a prefix is also called a preformative, because it alters the form of the words to which it is affixed.

-Prefixes, like other affixes, can be either inflectional, creating a new form of the word with the same basic meaning and same lexical category (but playing a different role in the sentence), or derivational, creating a new word with a new semantic meaning and sometimes also a different lexical category.
-Prefixes, like all other affixes, are usually bound morphemes.

-In English, there are no inflectional prefixes; English uses suffixes instead for that purpose.

 The word prefix is itself made up of the stem fix (meaning "attach", in this case), and the prefix pre- (meaning "before"), both of which are derived from Latin roots.

 English language

 List of English derivational prefixes

 This is a fairly comprehensive, although not exhaustive, list of derivational prefixes in English.
 Depending on precisely how one defines a derivational prefix, some of the neoclassical combining forms may or may not qualify for inclusion in such a list.
-This list takes the broad view that acro- and auto- count as English derivational prefixes because they function the same way that prefixes such as over- and self- do.
+This list takes the broad view that acro- and auto- count as English derivational prefixes because they function the same way like that of prefixes such as over- and self- do.

 As for numeral prefixes, only the most common members of that class are included here.
 There is a large separate table covering them all at Numeral prefix > Table of number prefixes in English.